jjinux/doc-code-verify/README.md

 	doc_code_merge.dart DOCUMENTATION CODE OUTPUT

-DOCUMENTATION and CODE (whether they are files or directories) will not be changed.
-OUTPUT will end up with the same structure as DOCUMENTATION.
+The DOCUMENTATION and CODE directories will not be changed.
+The OUTPUT directory will end up with the same structure as the DOCUMENTATION directory.

 Details
 -------

 To get usage, run: doc_code_merge.dart --help

+It's okay to use the same directory for DOCUMENTATION and for CODE, but you must use a different directory for OUTPUT.

 In general, the syntax is line-oriented.
 I.e. each directive should be on its own line.
 However, putting other things on the line, such as comment markers,